-- For illustrative purposes, the annual demand has been stated at 1,000 items, but the relative difference between various sources of supply remains the same even if the demand is higher or lower.
+- The annual demand has been stated at 1,000 items, but the relative difference between various sources of supply remains the same, even if demand is higher or lower.

-- The buffer stock is a way of preparing for fluctuations in demand – predictions almost never match the reality exactly.
-The buffer stock is used to make up for fluctuation in demand during the period consisting of the delivery time and order interval.
+- The buffer stock is a way of preparing for fluctuations in demand – predictions rarely match reality exactly.
+The buffer stock makes up for fluctuation in demand during the delivery period and order interval.

-- In the combination model, the buffer stock is needed only to cover the short-distance supplier’s delivery time and order interval, even if the majority of goods are purchased from the long-distance supplier.
+- In the combination model, the buffer stock is needed only to cover the short-distance supplier’s delivery time and order interval, even if most goods are purchased from the long-distance supplier.

-- The figures have been calculated on the basis of average purchase prices.
+- The figures have been calculated based on average purchase prices.

 - Here, the long-distance procurement expenses have been compared to the costs for short-distance procurement (–20%) and expenses under the combination model with those of long-distance procurement alone (–5%).